-Beginning Fall Semester, 2011, students attending the following institution in the Colorado Community College System—Arapahoe Community College, Community College of Aurora, Community College of Denver, Front Range Community College and Red Rocks Community College-- may complete an Admission Promise agreement to qualify for automatic admission with junior standing to the University of Colorado Denver.
+Beginning Fall Semester, 2011, students attending the following institution in the Colorado Community College System—Arapahoe Community College, Colorado Northwestern Community College, Community College of Aurora, Community College of Denver, Front Range Community College, Morgan Community College, Pikes Peak Community College, and Red Rocks Community College-- may complete an Admission Promise agreement to qualify for automatic admission with junior standing to the University of Colorado Denver.

 This agreement covers majors in the following colleges/schools at the University:

 - College of Liberal Arts and Sciences, all majors;